 This table design depicts the quintessential picnic feast.
 From the watermelon and ice-cream, to the red and white gingham accents, this illustration incorporates all the picnic peculiarities and creates a sense of summer filled with friends, family, and food.

 Joining together for a meal facilitates conversation and community, and Laura wanted to celebrate those elements with this vibrant and joyful design.
-You can find Laura’s picnic table located at the Fisherman’s Park (number 6 on the above map).
+You can find Laura’s picnic table located at the Fisherman’s Park.

 The Design:

 During the pandemic, listening to music, song writing and painting were all therapeutic activities that eased Laura’s sense of anxiety.
 This design depicts a healing garden of creative expression and celebrates the vibrant spirit of art and music.
 Through hardships and challenging times, she hopes this artwork is a reminder to continually cherish the beautiful things that surround the public and to keep looking for light in the world.
-Her picnic table is located at the Steveston Town Square Park (number 5 on the map).
+Her picnic table is located at the Steveston Town Square Park.

 LISA TANIGUCHI